carlosferreyra/.github/.github/ISSUE_TEMPLATE/02-feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: 'New Proposed Feature "X"'
+title: New Proposed Feature "X"
-labels: ['enhancement','documentation']
+labels: documentation, enhancement
-assignees: 'carlosferreyra'
+assignees: carlosferreyra

 ---